microsoftgraph/microsoft-graph-docs-contrib/concepts/application-saml-sso-configure-api.md

 ## Step 3: Configure single sign-on

 In this step, you configure SSO for both the AWS Contoso application and the service principal.
-For the application, you configure the SAML URLs while for the service principal, you set the single sign-on mode to `saml`.
+For the application, you configure the SAML URLs while for the service principal, you set the SSO mode to `saml`.

 ### Step 3.1: Set single sign-on mode for the service principal

-In this step, set `saml` as the single sign-on mode for the service principal that's identified by the ID you recorded earlier.
+Set `saml` as the SSO mode for the service principal you created in Step 2.
 The request returns a `204 No Content` response code.

 # [HTTP](#tab/http)
 <!-- {